NoaMagrisso/ML_Exercise3/README.md

 ---

-Submitted by:

-  - Noa Magrisso
-  - Shaked Tayouri
+Submitted by: Noa Magrisso and Shaked Tayouri

 ---